What transformative value does an integrated financial crimes program provide to your institution?

 More than ever before, financial institutions are challenged to meet financial crimes compliance obligations in a more cost-effective and agile way.
-As the economic environment promises continued uncertainty and increased competition—including from emerging and innovative FinTech firms—institutions must become more strategic and intentional in how they manage risk.
-Many financial institutions, are addressing this by integrating their existing anti-money laundering (AML), sanctions, fraud, surveillance and anti-bribery and corruption (ABC) compliance programs under a unified financial crimes umbrella.
-However this journey, once undertaken, must be well-designed and carefully managed.
+To address this, institutions should look to integrate their existing anti-money laundering, sanctions, fraud surveillance, and anti-bribery and corruption compliance programs under a unified financial crimes umbrella.

 KPMG International Cooperative (“KPMG International”) is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.